The past of Takekogei, bamboo craft. (竹工芸)

 Takehigo, bamboo strings used for bamboo products

-Takehigo is a thin stick made by breaking a bamboo stem into small pieces.
+Takehigo is a thin stick that breaks a bamboo stem into small pieces.
 Bamboo craft is made by knitting these Takehigo or combining them with other pieces of Takehigo.

-Bamboo has fine fibers and can be torn into many thin pieces, but making Takehigo is a very difficult task.
+Bamboo has fine fibers and can be torn into many thin pieces, but making Takehigo is difficult.

-There are various ways to knit with Takehigo, such as Yotsume-ami and Mutsume-ami and so on.
+There are various ways to knit with Takehigo, such as Yotsume-ami, Mutsume-ami, and so on.

 The wonder of Bamboo